chris-short/chrisshort.net/content/post/the-secret-to-kubernetes-secrets/index.md

 author = "Chris Short"
 categories = ["Kubernetes"]
 date = 2019-05-28T11:10:00Z
-description = ""
-draft = false
-slug = "the-secret-to-kubernetes-secrets"
-tags = ["kubernetes", "secrets"] title = "The Secret to Kubernetes Secrets" image = "/the-secret-to-kubernetes-secrets/kubernetes-secrets.png"
+description = "There are a lot of ways to create a Kubernetes Secret.
+Let's dive into a few possibilities and some helpful suggestions from the Kubernetes community." draft = false slug = "the-secret-to-kubernetes-secrets" tags = ["kubernetes", "secret", "secrets", "stringdata", "kubectl", "yaml"] title = "The Secret to Kubernetes Secrets" image = "/the-secret-to-kubernetes-secrets/kubernetes-secrets.png"

 +++

 I made an innocent [comment on Twitter](https://twitter.com/ChrisShort/status/1131771381438394368) last week that led to WAY more feedback than I was expecting.
+The Kubernetes community showed me there are a lot of options when creating Kubernetes Secrets.
 I made the statement:

 > Every single time I have to create a secret, I have to read the docs.
 I should have this figured out by now."